-(a) The [Secretary of State] shall file a record delivered to the [Secretary of State] for filing which satisfies this [act].
+(a) The Except as provided in subsection (g), the [Secretary of State] shall file a record delivered to the [Secretary of State] for filing which satisfies this [act].
 The duty of the [Secretary of State] under this section is ministerial.

 - (b) When the [Secretary of State] files a record, the [Secretary of State] shall record it as filed on the date and at the time of its delivery.
-After filing a record, the [Secretary of State] shall deliver to the person that submitted the record a copy of the record with an acknowledgment of the date and time of filing and, in the case of a statement of denial, also to the partnership to which the statement pertains. - (c) If the [Secretary of State] refuses to file a record, the [Secretary of State] shall, not later than [15] business days after the record is delivered: - (1) return the record or notify the person that submitted the record of the refusal; and - (2) provide a brief explanation in a record of the reason for the refusal. - (d) If the [Secretary of State] refuses to file a record, the person that submitted the record may petition [the appropriate court] to compel filing of the record.
-The record and the explanation of the [Secretary of State] of the refusal to file must be attached to the petition.
-The court may decide the matter in a summary proceeding. - (e) The filing of or refusal to file a record does not: - (1) affect the validity or invalidity of the record in whole or in part; or - (2) create a presumption that the information contained in the record is correct or incorrect. - (f) Except as otherwise provided by Section 909 or by law other than this [act], the [Secretary of State] may deliver any record to a person by delivering it: - (1) in person to the person that submitted it; - (2) to the address of the person's registered agent; - (3) to the principal office of the person; or
+After filing a record, the [Secretary of State] shall deliver to the person that submitted the record a copy of the record with an acknowledgment of the date and time of filing and, in the case of a statement of denial, also to the partnership to which the statement pertains. - 32 (c) If the [Secretary of State] refuses to file a record, the [Secretary of State] shall, not 33 later than [15] business days after the record is delivered:

-(4) to another address the person provides to the [Secretary of State] for delivery.
+1 (1) return the record or notify the person that submitted the record of the refusal; 2 and 3 (2) provide a brief explanation in a record of the reason for the refusal.
+4 (d) If the [Secretary of State] refuses to file a record, the person that submitted the record 5 may petition [the appropriate court] to compel filing of the record.
+The record and the 6 explanation of the [Secretary of State] of the refusal to file must be attached to the petition.
+The 7 court may decide the matter in a summary proceeding and may: 8 (1) order the [Secretary of State] to file the record or a revision of the record; 9 and 10 (2) take other appropriate action with respect to the filing.
+11 {Source: Issue 17.} 12 (e) The filing of or refusal to file a record does not: 13 (1) affect the validity or invalidity of the record in whole or in part; or 14 (2) create a presumption that the information contained in the record is correct or 15 incorrect.
+16 (f) Except as otherwise provided by Section 909 or by law other than this [act], the 17 [Secretary of State] may deliver any record to a person by delivering it: 18 (1) in person to the person that submitted it; 19 (2) to the address of the person's registered agent; 20 (3) to the principal office of the person; or 21 (4) to another address the person provides to the [Secretary of State] for delivery.
+22 (g) The [Secretary of State] may refuse to file a record if the [Secretary of State] 23 reasonably believes the record: